Scout Dog Unit K9 Roster

 Heidi

-On 23 February 1969 Heidi was part of the reinforced B Company, 720th MP Battalion, Ambush Team #76 assigned to Hill-15 as a forward observation point during the Post Tet attack on the southern perimeter of Long Binh Post.
-She was instrumental in alerting the ambush team to an attempt by enemy forces trying to assault the hill through the heavily wooded west side where she was assigned.
-Her alert allowed the MPs to stop the enemy assault with grenades and rifle fire before it could gain its objective.
+On 23 February 1969 Heidi was part of the reinforced B Company, 720th MP Battalion, Ambush Squad-76 assigned to Hill-15 as a forward observation point during the Post Tet Offensive attack on the southern perimeter of Long Binh Post.
+She was instrumental in alerting the ambush team to an attempt by enemy forces trying to assault the hill through the heavily wooded west side where Heidi was assigned with her handlers.
+Her alert allowed the squad to stop the enemy plan with grenades and rifle fire before it could gain its objective.

 Hobo